An insulated glass (IG) sealed unit is made with two panes of glass (although triple glazing

 - Tubular Spacer bar can either be bent or cut and used with corner keys to construct a frame to be used to create an airspace between the two panes of glass in a double glazing sealed unit.
 The width of the spacer bar determines the cavity depth within the sealed unit.
 Spacer tubes can be made with aluminium, steel or warm edge options.
-Thermoseal Group supplies a wide range of spacers including including aluminium, warm edge and steel.
+Thermoseal Group supplies a wide range of spacers including Thermobar and Thermoflex warm edge, aluminium, and steel.

 - Spacer Bar Bending - A length of spacer is cut to size and three or four corners bent to create a rectangular frame (spacer tubes can also be curved for unusual shaped glass sealed units).
 The two ends of bar are then joined either using one corner key (3 bent corners) or with a straight connector (4 bent corners) for a join along the length of the spacer tube.
 Thermoseal Group supplies a range of spacer bar bending machines as well as the accessories they require.
 Please note that some spacer tubes are more suitable for bending than others.